samuelemusiani/sasso/README.md

 It creates every virtual machine in a separate Proxmox VNet using a VXLAN Zone to keep the VMs from differente users isolated from each other.

+> [!WARNING]
-At the moment Sasso is in an very early stage of development and is not fully functional.
+> At the moment Sasso is in an very early stage of development and is not
+> fully functional.
+Expect bugs, missing features and breaking changes.

 This service was developed to be used by [ADMStaff](https://students.cs.unibo.it).